Isle of Skye - Black Cuillin Traverse

 To achieve success on a traverse attempt, ALL of those taking part should be both fit and capable of sustaining two hard days which involve 11kms (13 hours) on the first day and 9 kms (9 hours) on the second day.

-A bivouac can be pre-stocked with food, stove and pots, mugs, spoons, plates, groundsheet and tarpaulin plus sleeping mats near to a water source.
-However a lightweight cooking kit is carried in case the team are either moving too slowly or over-run the bivvy site if going well.
-All the client needs to carry on the traverse attempt is a sleeping bag plus waterproofs and gloves, hat and spare clothing, food and water and a rope.
+Overnight kit needs to be carried as well as a sleeping bag, waterproofs and gloves, hat and spare clothing, food and water and a rope.
 A typical traverse rucsac should weigh no more than 9 kgs (20lb).
-This reduces as water (2 litres) and food is consumed.
+This reduces as water (2 litres) and food is consumed and we can provide advice on kit on booking.

 This feedback will be of interest to future guests considering an attempt on the ridge: